durfee/durfee.github.io/_projects/vdw.md

 layout: 2-project
 categories: Web, Editorial, Ad
 introduction: >
     Vancouver Design Week is a non-profit social enterprise with the mission to promote and celebrate designers of all disciplines in Vancouver.
-I joined the organizing team initally as a part of the web team.
+I joined the organizing team initially as a part of the web team.
 As we neared towards launching our 2017 event, I jumped around branding, print design, social media and coordination, where needed.<br/><br/>
     [Visit the site](//vancouverdesignwk.com)<br/><br/>
     [Full team here](//vancouverdesignwk.com/#team)
 ---